GGP1/kure/README.md

   • Lastpass
   • 1Password

-### Control over file operations

-File operations are the highest memory demanding commands in Kure, that's why we offer the users to regulate their consumption by modifying *buffer* and *semaphore* flags.
-They could also be used to improve performance.

-+ **Buffer**: set the size of the buffer used when reading files.
-By default it sends the entire file directly into memory.
-+ **Semaphore**: maximum number of [goroutines](/docs/commands/file/subcommands/add.md#goroutines) running concurrently.
-Default is 1.

-To sum up, these flags will help you adapt Kure to your requirements.

 ## Recommendations

 #### How to choose a secure master password

-Every password manager need at least one password to encrypt/decrypt all the records, this is why it is crucial that you choose a **strong master password** to make it as hard as possible to guess.
+Every password manager need at least one password to encrypt/decrypt all the records and it is crucial to pick a **strong master password** to make it as hard as possible to guess.

-A **good password** is a random combination of upper and lower case letters, numbers and special characters.
-We recommend choosing a password/passphrase consisting of 20 or more characters (the longer, the better).
+The password strength depends on the security level that the user requires but in most situations a random combination of upper and lower case letters, numbers and special characters consisting of 20 or more of these (the longer, the better) could be considered strong enough.
 You should **avoid** picking words that can be found in a dictionary and forget using names or dates of birth.

 It's important to note that it shouldn't be stored anywhere and the user must remember it, forgetting the master password will leave you without access to all your data.

 #### Two-factor authentication

-Two-factor authentication is a type, or subset, of multi-factor authentication.
-It is a method of confirming users' claimed identities by using a combination of **two different factors** (usually 1 and 2): 1. something you know (account credentials), 2. something you have (devices), or 3. something you are.
+We higly encourage the usage of Two-factor, a method of confirming users' claimed identities by using a combination of **two different factors** (usually 1 and 2): 1. something you know (account credentials), 2. something you have (devices), or 3. something you are.

-In case an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account, making it, not impossible, but much more complicated.
+It adds another layer of security.
+In case an attacker gets access to the secrets, he will still need the **constantly refreshing code** to get into the account making it, not impossible, but much more complicated.

 ## Caveats and limitations

 + Kure cannot provide complete protection against a compromised operating system with malware, keyloggers or viruses.
 + There isn't any backdoor or key that can open your database.
 There is no way of recovering your data if you forget your master password.
 + **Windows users** have to clean the terminal history manually, however, closing and opening a new one is a quick solution as it stores the session history only.
 Moreover, Cygwin/mintty/git-bash are not supported on this platform because they are unable to reach down to the OS API.
-+ Mobile devices are not supported **yet**.
 + Sharing keys is not implemented as there is no connection with the internet.
 + Kure doesn't validate passwords, is up to the user to use strong ones.